KiranLDA/MSc_Protected_Areas/README.md

 ## Run the practical

-1. Open `tutorial/MSc_PA_practical_exercise.html` to get the insttructions of the exercises.
+1. Open `tutorial/MSc_PA_practical_exercise.html` to get the instructions of the exercises.
-2. The practical code is in `code/01_practical.R`
+2. The practical code is in `code/02_practical.R`
+3. Set your working directory in the code to your unzipped directory (probably `MSc_Protected_Areas-main/MSc_Protected_Areas-amin`)